StealthBadger747/URL-Shortener/README.md

 ## Note
 This project is also hosted on my server in my apartment at https://tnyurl.cx.
-I went a bit overboard with this implementation than was probalby expected, but I have been wanting to create a URL Shortener for myself for a while now and this was just a good opportunity.
+I went a bit overboard with this implementation than was probably expected, but I have been wanting to create a URL Shortener for myself for a while now and this was just a good opportunity.
 My server environment is exclusively in Docker so it didn't take too long to set up.

 ## How to run/build
 There are two Bash scripts.